Review: Fine Track Polygon Nest - New possibilities for synthetic sleeping bags

 Thermal insulation

-Functionality, comfort, portability
+Functionality, comfort, and portability

 Strength against water